Beneath tracks table reads, writes and scans to provide granular usage monitoring and billing.

 For reads and writes, the usage in bytes is calculated as the total Avro-encoded bytes transferred.
-Avro uses a stream’s schema to achieve a very compact encoding, which can easily be 80% smaller than JSON.
+Avro uses a table’s schema to achieve a very compact encoding, which can easily be 80% smaller than JSON.
 Using Avro-encoded size means you can expect to get a higher mileage out of your Beneath quota than you might expect.
-For easy comparison, we count the Avro size even for requests that use the JSON-based REST API for streams.
+For easy comparison, we count the Avro size even for requests that use the JSON-based REST API for tables.

 For SQL warehouse query scans, the usage depends on the underlying data warehouse, but will typically be calculated based on the number of bytes loaded from a compressed columnar format (so if your query involves fewer columns, it’s likely to scan fewer bytes).